lazybobcat/potard/readme.md

 `lock` : Prevent user from modifying the knob value

+`mousecursor` : Changes the mouse cursor while hovering the knob.
+You can use CSS cursor property values (pointer, help, none, ...).

 `offset` : An offset angle, the angle where you want the gauge to start (clockwise, in degrees).
 Zero is the " 12' " angle, 90 is the " 3' " angle.

 `thickness` : Width/Thikness of the circle.